 Palm oil is used in many things, from cosmetics to food ingredients.

 Roots has three main tasks.
 They feed the tree by sucking up water and minerals from the soil.
 They stop the tree from falling over, and they also store the starchy food produced by leaves.

 A trees roots can spread wider under the ground than the branches spread above the ground.

 The main function of the trunk is to support the tree.
 As the root suck up the water and minerals from the soil, they travel up the tree trunk and then through the branches and then out to the leaves.

 The trunk consists of rings, and every ring represents one year of growth of that tree.

 The bark is like the trees skin.
 It is a tough, protective outer layer that covers a trees roots, trunk and branches.
 It is a waterproof layer that protects the inner cells from disease, animal attack and in some cases forest fires.

 The leaves are basically a food making machine.
-They generate food, which the tree uses as energy for living and growing, by taking energy from the Sun and converting it into food in a process called photosynthesis, thanks to a chemical in the leaves called chlorophyll.
+They generate food, which the tree uses as energy for living and growing.
+The leaves take energy from the Sun and convert it into food, in a process called photosynthesis, thanks to a chemical in the leaves called chlorophyll.
 They also absorb carbon dioxide and emit oxygen.

 INGREDIENTS FOR A TREE TO GROW !!!

 (1) WATER :